 Health plans in California are regulated by a department of the state government.
 The paragraph below is information from this department about assistance you may be able to receive from that department.

-The California Department of Managed Health Care is responsible for regulating health care service plans.
+The California Department of Managed Health Care is responsible for regulating healthcare service plans.
 If you have a grievance against your health plan, you should first telephone your health plan at 1-888-775-7888 and use your health plan’s grievance process before contacting the department.
 Utilizing this grievance procedure does not prohibit any potential legal rights or remedies that may be available to you.
 If you need help with a grievance involving an emergency, a grievance that has not been satisfactorily resolved by your health plan, or a grievance that has remained unresolved for more than 30 days, you may call the department for assistance.
 You may also be eligible for an Independent Medical Review (IMR).
 If you are eligible for IMR, the IMR process will provide an impartial review of medical decisions made by a health plan related to the medical necessity of a proposed service or treatment, coverage decisions for treatments that are experimental or investigational in nature and payment disputes for emergency or urgent medical services.
 The department also has a toll-free telephone number (1-888-466-2219) and a TDD line (1-877-688-9891) for the hearing and speech impaired.
-The department’s Internet Website http://www.dmhc.ca.gov has complaint forms, IMR application forms and instructions online.
+DMHC’s website has complaint forms, IMR application forms, and instructions.

 Independent Medical Review

-If you qualify, you or your authorized representative may have your issue reviewed through the Independent Medical Review (IMR) process managed by the California Department of Managed Health Care (DMHC).
-The DMHC determines which cases qualify for IMR.
+If you qualify, you or your authorized representative may have your issue reviewed through the Independent Medical Review (IMR) process managed by DMHC.
+DMHC determines which cases qualify for IMR.
 This review is at no cost to you.
 If you decide not to request an IMR, you may give up the right to pursue some legal actions against us.

 You may qualify for IMR if all of the following are true: